ARG-NCTU/oop-proj-hello-mario/README.md

 # Class Diagram of main program
 ![Class Diagram](docs/classes.png)

-# If you're first time using docker
+# Use Docker As Root
 First open the terminal and type
 ```
 $ sudo groupadd -f docker